awsdocs/amazon-efs-user-guide/doc_source/creating-using-create-fs.md

 **Note**
 There are additional charges associated with using Provisioned Throughput mode\.
 For more information, see [https://aws\.amazon\.com/efs/pricing](https://aws.amazon.com/efs/pricing/)\.

 You can enable encryption at rest when creating a file system\.
 If you enable encryption at rest for your file system, all data and metadata stored on it is encrypted\.
 You can enable encryption in transit later, when you mount the file system\.
-For more information about Amazon EFS encryption, see [Security](security-considerations.md)\.
+For more information about Amazon EFS encryption, see [Security in Amazon EFS](security-considerations.md)\.

 ### Creating a File System Using the Amazon EFS Console<a name="creating-using-fs-part1-console"></a>